- Home

 Genki is the right choice if you match most of these criteria:

-- You are a long-term nomad or expat settling abroad for 6+ months and want real health insurance, not just emergency coverage
+- You’re a long-term nomad or expat settling abroad for 6+ months and want real health insurance, not just emergency coverage

 - You do adventure sports — surfing, diving, skiing, motorbiking are covered on every plan

-- You value mental health access — therapy and psychiatric care covered on Explorer tiers
+- You value mental health access — therapy and psychiatric care included in Genki Traveler

 - You want higher coverage ceilings — up to 10M EUR eliminates worry about catastrophic medical costs

-- You are EU-based — Genki is a German product underwritten by established European insurers, with strong EU compliance
+- You’re EU-based — Genki is a German product underwritten by established European insurers, with strong EU compliance

 - You want faster claims with zero deductible — every expense reimbursed from the first euro